-Aloe Blacc, an altruist famous of his hits “I need a Dollar” and “Wake me up”, grown up in the countryside of Los Angeles.
-As an altruist, charity, generosity and taking care of other people are his part of the everyday.
-As a friend of IWC, he is a worth of having spokesman The Charity Night for the 9th edition Laureus, in the past years this event was regularly supported by the Schaffhausen-based brand, on that night, Aloe Blacc gave a private concert and even invited the audience to join him on stage for the finale.
+Aloe Blacc, an altruist famous for his hits “I Need a Dollar” and “Wake me up”, growing up in the countryside of Los Angeles.
+As an altruist, charity, generosity, and taking care of other people are his part of every day.
+As a friend of IWC, he is worth having spokesman The Charity Night for the 9th edition Laureus, in the past years this event was regularly supported by the Schaffhausen-based brand, on that night, Aloe Blacc gave a private concert and even invited the audience to join him on stage for the finale.
 Luckily, WorldTempus had the privilege of interviewing him a few hours before the concert.

 I remember my first watch when I was a child, was a Swatch, but I can’t remember which model.
 As an adult, my first watch was a TAG Heuer.

 What does time mean to you?